bkw777/dl2/ref/xattr.md

 For instance to load or delete one of these files that has a non-default attr, you have to specify both the filename and the attr :
 `PDD(opr:6.2,F)> rm T3.DO d`

-Working on Linux, Macos, & FreeBSD.
+This is working on Linux, Macos, & FreeBSD.

 For any platform that isn't supported, or on any filesystem that doesn't have extended attributes, or any new local files that weren't created by a tpdd client, it will just transparently work the old way.
 Attr will be 'F' or whatever the "-a" commandline flag or the ATTR environment variable says.